INyabuto/Isaiah/content/publication/Data Quality/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 [image]
   # Caption (optional)
-  caption = "WHP Data 2 Action Workshop Outputs"
+  caption = "A young mother with her child waits at the clinic, surrounded by client records"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = ""
+  focal_point = "Smart"
 +++